Jammu Kashmir Peoples Party

-Jammu Kashmir Peoples Party (JKPP) is a political party of the self-governing state, Azad Kashmir located in Pakistan administered Kashmir.
+Jammu Kashmir Peoples Party (JKPP) is a political party of the self-governing state, Azad Kashmir located in Pakistan administered Kashmir which aims to give the democratic rights to the Kashmiris over their homeland and believes in more Self determination rights of Jammu and Kashmir.

 The region is divided amongst three countries in a territorial dispute: Pakistan controls the northwest portion (Northern Areas and Kashmir), India controls the central and southern portion (Jammu and Kashmir) and Ladakh, and the People's Republic of China controls the northeastern portion (Aksai Chin and the Trans-Karakoram Tract).
 The main center of politics of the JKPP is Azad Kashmir.

 Founding

 Jammu Kashmir Peoples Party was formed on 19 July 1990, after observing the changes in political situation of Azad Kashmir, by politicians of the same school of thought, under the supervision of the founder of Azad Kashmir, Sardar Muhammad Ibrahim Khan.
 In 1947 he led the war of independence against Dogra rule to win independence.
 The purpose of JKPP's formation was to provide a platform to the people, through which they can struggle for independence and betterment of the society.